-The Side Blind Zone Alert system uses radar to sweep an 11-foot zone on either side of the vehicle; in other words, about one lane over.
+The Side Blind-Spot Alert system uses radar to sweep an 11-foot zone on either side of the vehicle; in other words, about one lane over.
 The zone starts at each side mirror and reaches back about 16 feet.
 With the system engaged, an amber symbol lights up in the outside mirror whenever another vehicle enters this blind zone.
 The system uses radar sensors behind the rear fascia that signal an audible and visual alert if objects are detected where it might be difficult for the driver to see them.
 Cadillac cautions that the system is not designed to detect vehicles outside of the side blind zone that may be rapidly approaching, or pedestrians, bicyclists or animals.
-It's designed to ignore infrastructure such as fire hydrants or parked cars.
+It's designed to ignore infrastructure and stationary objects, such as fire hydrants or parked cars.
 In addition, the system displays do not come on while the vehicle is approaching or passing other vehicles.

-Adaptive cruise control is a radar-based system that automatically slows the car when it's catching up to a slower-moving vehicle in the same lane, then speeds up again when the offending vehicle moves over or speeds up.
+Adaptive cruise control is a radar-based system that automatically slows the car when it's catching up to a slower-moving vehicle in the same lane, then speeds up again when the other vehicle moves over or speeds up.

 NewCarTestDrive.com correspondent Greg Brown filed this report from Southern California.